Orlando Water Quality at a Glance

 Infrastructure Management

-- Treatment Facilities: OUC operates seven water treatment plants across the service area, all equipped with state-of-the-art security systems including armed guards, intrusion detection, alarms, cameras, and security fences.
+- Treatment Facilities: OUC operates seven water treatment plants across the service area, all equipped with state-of-the-art security including armed guards and law enforcement patrols, intrusion detection, cameras, alarms, and perimeter fencing.

 Customer Protection Initiatives